 Most of the 1v1 style events, karate, boxing, fencing, are focused on feints and out-thinking your opponent, using a combination of high and low blocks with counter-attacks.
 Judo, a 2D event from 1964, follows the same principle, however, it uses a tilting mechanic to keep your opponent off balance.
 The marathon race, another 2D game, was a bit confusing during the story mode, as you must beat Bowser to the finish line.
 However, even after doing so, I still failed.
 While racing, you'll need to avoid obstacles and other racers, however, if you keep directly behind a group, you'll gain a speed boost.
 Every so often, a refreshment stand will appear, allowing you to collect a cup of water to replenish your stamina.

 Mario & Sonic at the Olympic Games Tokyo 2020 is an enjoyable collection of Olympic event mini-games that feature local and online play.
 The story mode is undoubtedly the star this time around.
 Although it starts a bit slow, I enjoyed the interactions between the characters and the lightheartedness of the entire situation.
 I think there are some big holes in the lineup that certainly have been overlooked, as limiting guest characters to only a single event is just not fun.
 Even so, playing with friends locally is certainly the best way to play the games outside of the story.
-Sadly there isn't any way to set up a tournament or multiple events for multiplayer.Note: Mario & Sonic at the Olympic Games Tokyo 2020 was reviewed based on a digital Switch copy of the game, provided by the publisher.
+Sadly there isn't any way to set up a tournament or multiple events for multiplayer.Note: Mario & Sonic at the Olympic Games Tokyo 2020 was reviewed on Switch.
+A digital copy of the game provided by the publisher.